 Author: Canaan Bridges Consulting Inc.

-What pathways to development are best for developing countries?
-By far, the experiences of developing economies are not homogeneous.
-To avoid the trap of the development paradox – making domestic changes to foster welfare goals, but development remains elusive- a contextual lens is better suited for policy directives in developing countries.
+The experiences of developing economies are not homogeneous.
+To avoid the development paradox—undertaking initiatives to foster growth while development remains elusive—a contextual lens is better suited for development projects.

 Notwithstanding the universal relevance of the SDGs, development policy—in particular, the how, where, and through what mechanisms to achieve the SDGs—needs to be contextually relevant to each country’s peculiarities.
-For example, the means and processes that lead to sustainable innovation and industrialization in economies may differ.
-This also holds for small, vulnerable economies.
+The means and processes that lead to sustainable innovation and industrialization in economies may differ.
+This also holds true for all economies.
 Institutions, entrepreneurs and consumers in Economy X may respond differently to the same economic shocks experienced by stakeholders in Economy Y. Efforts to revitalize traditional industries, such as tourism and the agricultural sector, leverage the creative industries or the blue economy, or foster advanced manufacturing as an aspect of domestic growth, are likely to be substantially short of expected returns without regard for the domestic realities (and endogenous variables) of the economy.

-Focusing on the domestic enablers of development is more likely to address and redress the barriers to sustainable growth in developing countries.
+Focusing on the domestic enablers of development, but in an international context, is more likely to address the barriers to sustainable growth in developing countries.

 .